Content

 21. Intermediary business

-The power reserve segment handles the orders regulated by the WResV for the use of the hydropower reserve and reserve power plants, pooled emergency power groups and combined heat and power plants (CHP plants).
-It will be financed via tariff revenues from 2024.
-In accordance with the accounting regulations, these activities are intermediary transactions, which is why only the value of the services provided by the company itself is reported in the power reserve segment.
+This segment handles the orders regulated by the Winter Reserve Ordinance (WResO) for the use of the hydropower reserve and reserve power plants, pooled emergency power groups and combined heat and power plants (CHP plants).
+In accordance with the accounting regulations, these activities are intermediary transactions, which is why only the value of the services provided by the company itself (operating and capital costs) and the associated net turnover are reported in the power reserve segment.

-The expenses resulting from the intermediary business amounted to CHF 403.2 million in the reporting year (previous year: CHF 54.4 million).
+The expenses resulting from the intermediary business amounted to CHF 186.5 million in the reporting year (previous year: CHF 403.2 million).
+In addition, tariff income of CHF 645.2 million was received for the first time in 2024.

 22. Derivative financial instruments

 Swissgrid made use of derivative financial instruments to partially hedge against market price risk from future procurement costs for active power losses.
-The nominal amount of these instruments is EUR 208.5 million (previous year: EUR 121.3 million), with negative replacement values of EUR 96.9 million as at 31 December 2023 (previous year: EUR 5.4 million).
+The nominal amount of these instruments was EUR 116.1 million or CHF 109.3 million (previous year: EUR 208.5 million or CHF 193.1 million).
+As at 31 December 2024, the positive replacement values stood at EUR 3.3 million or CHF 3.1 million (previous year: EUR 0.1 million or CHF 0.1 million) and the negative replacement values amounted to EUR 15.9 million or CHF 15.0 million (previous year: EUR 97.0 million or CHF 89.8 million), resulting in net negative replacement values of EUR 12.6 million or CHF 11.9 million (previous year: EUR 96.9 million or CHF 89.7 million).

 Off-balance-sheet lease commitments